StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

     FROM example_rollup_index;
     ```

-10. Perform both operations simultaneously.
+10. Perform two operations (ADD COLUMN and ORDER BY) at one time.

     ```sql
     ALTER TABLE example_db.my_table